kemalcr/kemalcr.com/guide.md

 ### Modifying Other Options

 By default `Kemal` gzips most files, skipping only very small files, or those which don't benefit from gzipping.

 If you are running `Kemal` behind a proxy, you may wish to disable this feature. `Kemal` is also able to do basic directory listing.
 This feature is disabled by default.

-Both of these options are available by passing a hash to `serve_static`
+Both of these options are available by passing a hash to `serve_static`.

 ```ruby
 serve_static({"gzip" => true, "dir_listing" => false})